calcu-gator/calcu-gator-privacy/README.md

 ## Children's Privacy

-GATOR Calc does not collect any information from anyone, including children under the age of 13.
+Calcu-GATOR (GATOR Calc) does not collect any information from anyone, including children under the age of 13.

 ## Changes to This Policy